rurbin3/ZKit-Framework/README.md

       pip install -r winrequirements.txt

   > If Any Problem Found .
 You Can Share It With Us On Issue Tab .

+# Donating

+Do you like ZKit ?
+Do you often use it ?
+ZKit-Framework is a solo work .
+Make a donate and be in the list of donaters in readme _show your love to hack with supporting it._

+My bitcoin address is : 1G8cHZc2kYPUfGVPtgGckemskmYcK6xayf

+Any Other Currency's available too . just open an issue and i will send you the address if its available If addresses are broken let me know to update them

 ## License
    ZKit-Frmework is Licensed Under Apache License 2.0 Full License At [License](https://github.com/000Zer000/ZKit-Framework/blob/master/LICENSE)